davek184/nfdb/README.md

 # USB-C Daughterboard for Norbaforce

-For all models of the Norbaforce (may also work for Data Pad).
+For all models of the Norbaforce (also works with the Norbauer Data Pad).

 Features USB-C port, ESD protection, over voltage protection, CC1 & CC2 resistors to work with USB-C to C cables.